Medical Policy: 08.01.27

 Only one randomized controlled trial (RCT) has evaluated Provenge (Sipuleucel-T) in patients with non-metastatic androgen-dependent prostate cancer.
 This trial did not show a statistically significant difference between Provenge (Sipuleucel-T) and control in time to biochemical failure.
 The randomized controlled trial (RCT) was not designed to evaluate the impact of Provenge (Sipuleucel-T) on mortality.
 Also, society guidelines at this time do not include within their recommendations use of Provenge (Sipuleucel-T) in patients with non-metastatic androgen-dependent prostate cancer.
 The evidence is insufficient to determine the effects of the technology on net health outcomes.

-Clinicians and patients should be aware that the usual makers of benefit (decline in PSA and improvement in bone or CT scans) are not usually seen, and therefore benefit to the individual patient cannot be ascertained using currently available testing.
+The panel prefers that sipuleucel-T be used as initial therapy for asymptomatic or minimally symptomatic patients with metastatic CRPC, so that disease burden is lower and immune function is potentially more intact.
+Clinicians and patients should be aware that the usual markers of benefit (decline in PSA and improvement in bone or CT scans) are not seen.
+Therefore, benefit to the individual patient cannot be ascertained using currently available testing.